dayi2007/movie-mania/README.md

 - Find and use external api
 - Add AirTable API
 - Render data on page
-- Allow user to choose favorites
-- Select want to watch or already watched
+- Select Want to watch or Already watched/Delete

 #### PostMVP
 *These are examples only.
 Replace with your own Post-MVP features.*